What is Homestay?

 Do I get to meet the student before they arrive or I accept them?

-You’ll get some information about the student through the Homestay Management System, but you probably won’t get to meet them in person until they arrive at your house.
-In most cases, you can begin emailing and getting to know your new guest before the student leaves their home country.
+You’ll get some information about the guest through the Homestay Management System, but you probably won’t get to meet them in person until they arrive at your house.
+In most cases, you can begin emailing and getting to know your new guest before the guest leaves their home country.

 How do I make them comfortable?